Me – “So, it’s gonna be nice for a week and I don’t have to work. What do you want to do?”

 But I started itching for a beach.
 Our last camping trip had a pool and I needed a beach fix.
 So, you know..
 I just called a place or two to see if there was anything avail.
 AND THERE WAS.
 But only at a place we hadn’t frequented before.

 And when we woke up the next AM, I screamed to the point of embarrassing my son.
 I thought I was in JUNK HEAVEN.
-Let me show you around.
+A junk themed campsite this was.

 This is the front office to Harrison Springs Camping and RV Park.
 It’s a cedar shaked two story cottage with a wrap around veranda.